fylgja/site/src/components/theme.md

 ## How to use

-This component does not create any css.
+This component does not create any CSS.
 And only contains some SCSS variable for Fylgja components.
 That have theme specific styles.